GoogleCloudPlatform/cloud-opensource-java/library-best-practices/glossary.md

 ### Class usage graph

-- **Class usage graph**: a possibly cyclic directed graph of references between classes in the classpath.
+- **Class usage graph**: a possibly cyclic directed graph of references between classes.
 The nodes (vertices) of the graph correspond to Java classes and the directed edges are references between classes.
   For example, when 'Class A' invokes method X on 'Class B', the class usage graph holds an edge between the two nodes: